-An outbreak of Ebola Virus Disease (EVD) in the West Africa countries of Liberia, Guinea and Sierrra Leone has saturated the news media recently.
+An outbreak of Ebola Virus Disease (EVD) in the West Africa countries of Liberia, Guinea, Sierrra Leone and Mali has saturated the news media recently.
 We would like to take this opportunity to provide an overview and update on the subject.

 • EVD outbreaks occur primarily in remote villages in Central and West Africa, near tropical rainforests.

 • Ebola virus disease (EVD) is a severe, often fatal illness in humans.